-Singapore Airport has three terminal buildings.
+Singapore Airport has four terminal buildings.
 If you need to make your way between the buildings there is a variety of options available.

 Finally, if you need to reach/leave from Terminal 4 there is a specific shuttle bus that will go there, however you need to show your boarding pass for the terminal before you can board it.
 It is available from the Terminal 2 arrivals hall and operates 24 hours.

 The metro is a cheap and relatively quick option to get into the city, however the peak hours can make the train very busy and the changeover can be a hassle.
 You should consider other options if you have lots of luggage with you.

 The EZ- Link card can be purchased or topped up in multiple locations around Singapore, such as SingPost stores and 7/11 Stores around the city.

 How to get from Singapore Airport to city centre by bus